twitham1/LPDB/README.md

 lpgallery is a keyboard (remote) controlled local picture browser similiar to mythgallery of mythtv for viewing local pictures on a big screen from the comfort of your couch.
-On Linux I use it with the
+On Linux I tune its look with the following:
-following:

-	xrdb -merge <file> # where file is:
+	> xrdb -merge ./.Xdefaults # where ./.Xdefaults is:
 	Prima.Color: white
 	Prima.Back: black
 	Prima.HiliteBackColor: gray33